Music in Vietnam: A Journey Through Tradition and Modern Trends

-Music in Vietnam becomes one vital part of daily life of the local people.
-Many types of traditional music changes to be suitable for new requires, which can help them live besides modern styles.
+Music in Vietnam has become a vital part of the daily life of the local people.
+Many types of traditional music have changed to suit new requirements, which can help them live in addition to modern styles.

 In this article, Hue Flavor mentions about three main parts, including: